-Everyone has spent a whole lot more time at home in recent times, and while the life is slowly moving towards a new kind of normal, many UK households are still finding their home broadband is being put under unprecedented levels of demand.
-And if you’re finding that your home broadband isn’t up to the task, then it might be time to think about moving to a new ISP (internet service provider).
+Everyone has spent a whole lot more time at home in recent times, and many UK households are still finding their home broadband is being put under unprecedented levels of demand.
+And if you're finding that your home broadband isn’t up to the task, then it might be time to think about moving to a new ISP (internet service provider).

 If you are thinking about switching services, you should expect a hefty cancellation fee if you’re in the middle of your current contract.
 But if you’re coming to the end of your contract, then it's definitely worth looking at the prices of similar services from other ISPs.
 We know that you're not likely to want to spend more: in the same survey, we found just 22% of participants are willing to pay more.
 Also, just 28% of those polled have switched provider in the last couple of years.

 But with service prices constantly fluctuating, it's far from impossible you'll find another provider out there that offers a superior service, and one that's cheaper, too.

 In this article, we’ll talk you through how long it takes to switch broadband provider, what you’ll need to do, and what to expect if you want to leave your contract earlier.

 Don’t miss our pick of the best broadband deals this month for all the latest prices and packages.